 Intelligent, page-turning, contemporary thrillers

-an occasional newsletter, plus you can claim a copy of my free eBook, Crocodile Tears.
+Click to receive an occasional newsletter, plus you can get a copy of my free short story eBook, Crocodile Tears.
+If the eBook doesn’t arrive, please email.

 Your details will not be passed on or used for anything else – I promise.